CodeOfficer/guild-wars-2-event-notifier/issues/json-data-formatting.md

-This api randomly returns records like so:
+This api returns records like so:

 {
   "post": {